Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Experiments

 \section{Experiments}

 We now demonstrate the effectiveness of Lorentz Local Canonicalization (LLoCa) for a range of different architectures on two relevant tasks in HEP.
 We start from the classification of jets, or ``jet tagging''.
-Then, we present extensive studies on the QFT amplitudes regression.
+Then, we present extensive studies on QFT amplitude regression.